RibeiroAna/fb-messenger-tutorial/README.md

 # Create a serverless FAQ Messenger bot with Wit.ai
-_Does your clients always message your Facebook page with the same kind of question?
-If so you should create a bot to answer them!
+_Do your clients always message your Facebook page with the same kind of question?
+If so, create a bot to answer them!
 Learn how!_

 ### Table of contents: